How To Hack an Optical Fiber in Minutes… And How You Can Secure It

 Data breaches can happen on fiber without the provider even knowing that a breach has occurred.
 An operator may observe some loss on the optical line but will not know that his or her in-flight data is being monitored.
 This means that a network could be compromised for long periods of time without detection.
 Consider what this means when an optical fiber is carrying Terabits of unencrypted information – massive amounts of critical data can be collected for days, weeks, and even months.

-Deploying an optical encryption solution, such as Ciena’s WaveLogic Encryption, is the most effective means to protect against a fiber optic tap, as it protects all in-flight data, all the time, ensuring every bit is secure as it travels across the globe over any distance.
+Deploying an optical encryption solution, such as our award-winning Ciena WaveLogic Encryption, is the most effective means to protect against a fiber optic tap, as it protects all in-flight data, all the time, ensuring every bit is secure as it travels across the globe over any distance.

 Whether supporting time-critical financial transactions, sensitive healthcare record storage, secure government communications, or simply wireless voice connections, today’s networking infrastructure operates in an environment of ever-increasing threats.
 This is why securing data and the network is more important than ever.
 As increasingly sensitive information gets distributed across fiber-optic networks that span the globe, today’s web-scale communications must deploy an IT security approach that encompasses not just server security and at-rest encryption, but also a robust in-flight optical encryption solution.